masc-ucsc/livehd/docs/projects.md

         * https://github.com/taichi-ishitani/tnoc
 * The interface with slang could be through the C++ ASTVisitor in slang or maybe just handling the dumped json

+## Lgraph to Yosys JSON

+The json format from yosys is used by several tools like nextpnr and netlistsvg.
+Creating the json interface could simplify the interface with yosys too.

+Dependence: none

+Main features:

+* Create a yosysjson pass that generates yosys compatible json files out of Lgraph
+* It may be also interesting to accept yosys json as input.
+Then, the bridge between yosys and LiveHD could be removed.

 ## Hot-Reload Simulation Console